Google Cloud integration

 Warning

-If your local computer doesn’t have enough free space, it might report the same error (there isn’t a difference by Google cloud error manager), so be careful.
+If your local computer does not have enough free space, it might report the same error.

 $ gcloud builds submit --region europe-west1 \